-- HB 2343 – Healthy Workplace Act (Rep. Gordon-Booth / Sen. Lightford) – About 1.5 million workers in Illinois do not have access to even a single paid sick day.
+HB 3898 – Healthy Workplace Act (Rep. Gordon-Booth / Sen. Lightford) – The pandemic highlights the need for a solution for all workers, including essential workers, to have at least a minimal amount of sick leave to use without fear of a loss of income or their jobs.
+About 1.5 million workers in Illinois do not have access to even a single paid sick day.
 Over three-fourths of low-wage workers do not have paid sick leave; Black, Latino/a/x people and women are overrepresented among low-wage workers relative to their share of the total number in the workforce.
-Too many low-wage workers go to work sick because they cannot afford to take unpaid leave, and fear losing their jobs if they do.
+Too many low-wage workers go to work sick because they cannot afford to take unpaid leave, and fear losing their job if they do.

 The Shriver Center is advocating on all fronts for systemic change.
 Sign our petition to support economic and racial justice in the face of COVID-19!